MU-DATA325/Group6/README.md

 -the comparison groups: other bike companies?

 -

-- the method(s) we will be using to answer our research questions will be
+- the method(s) we will be using to answer our research questions will be experiments, surveys, interviews, and observations